 Do I Need A Local Bank Account?

 Should I Register For VAT?
-Normally, YES.
+It Depends.

-Although mandatory registration for VAT only occurs if your turnover reaches 100k GEL in any 12 month period, there are a lot of reasons why most foreigner owned businesses should actually voluntarily register for VAT immediately.
+Although mandatory registration for VAT only occurs if your turnover reaches 100k GEL in any 12 month period, there are a lot of reasons why most foreigner-owned businesses should actually voluntarily register for VAT immediately.

 - To claim back reverse charge VAT (18%) which must be declared and paid on all business purchases made from vendors outside Georgia, where Georgian VAT was not already collected (which is typically, any foreign purchases of services and digital goods).
 With reverse charge VAT, even non-VAT registered businesses have to pay, so if you have business expenses outside Georgia, you are often better off by being VAT registered.